cheminfo/rest-on-couch/README.md

 Time in seconds that the application waits before revalidating the session with CouchDB.
 This number should be smaller than the session's cookie life.

-##### autoCreateDatabase

-Type: boolean
-Default: `false`
-If set to `true`, the application will try to automatically create the database on CouchDB if it is missing.

 #### Server options

 ##### port